 While many travellers use their phones to capture their safari experience, nothing quite matches the quality produced by a good camera.
 If you are passionate about photography, then you’ll find the experience of capturing the wildlife you encounter thrilling.
 For the best photos, you’ll definitely want to take a zoom lens of 300mm or more.

 While binoculars are not a necessity, taking a good pair on your trip will certainly add to your safari experience.
+They'll come in pretty handy if you're tracking the Great Wildebeest Migration in the Serengeti.

 When it comes to binoculars, an ‘all or nothing approach is the way to go.
 The best quality binoculars might add some weight to your suitcase, but cheaper ones will leave you disappointed.